 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-When it comes to Square vs TouchBistro, we recommend using Square.
-While both systems are some of the best POS options for small businesses, offering state-of-the-art restaurant features and custom business options, Square is much more affordable and offers its own line of custom hardware, which makes it the perfect fit for small eateries.
+After putting Square vs TouchBistro to the test, we found that Square will be the better choice for most businesses.
+While both systems offer state-of-the-art restaurant features and custom business options, Square is much more affordable and offers its own line of custom hardware, which makes it the perfect fit for small eateries.

-In this guide, you’ll learn about the features, pricing, and competitors of Square and TouchBistro, so you can make an informed decision for your restaurant POS needs.
+In this guide, you’ll learn about the features, pricing, and competitors of Square and TouchBistro, to help you decide which restaurant POS system is best for you.
 And if you’re committed to finding the best deal possible, you can also receive direct quotes from the leading providers by filling in our free POS comparison tool.

 Tech.co rating for restaurants Score out of 5 for general restaurant suitability, based on Tech.co's independent market research. | Best Restaurant POS for: Tech.co's verdict to help you identify the most suitable choice for your restaurant | Price from The typical lowest starting price.
 The lowest price available for your business will depend on your needs. | Key benefits | Get started | ||